-The song has generated dozens of DIY videos, several of which have racked [heh heh] up hundreds of thousands of views.
-The most popular of these, by Dan Saul Knight, has tallied over three million views on YouTube [despite requiring an adult login], three million [and "Immortal" status] on Funny or Die, two million on Break.com, and countless more elsewhere.
-Attack of the Show [with the aforementioned Ms. Munn] named it one of the Top Five Things on the Web.
+The song has generated dozens of DIY videos.
+One adult site has a version that has tallied almost nine million views.
+A less-explicit (and the most popular) version has racked up (heh heh) over six million views (and "Immortal" status) on Funny or Die, nearly four million on YouTube (despite requiring age verification), over a million on Break.com, and countless more elsewhere, and Attack of the Show (with the aforementioned Ms. Munn) named it one of the Top Five Things on the Web.

 So what are you waiting for?
-Get "99 Words for Boobs" now via the BUY or DOWNLOAD button above and/or on the CD The FuMP Volume 2.
+Get "99 Words for Boobs" now via the BUY or DOWNLOAD button above and/or on the CD Spaff.com Presents The Best of Robert Lund.
 If you don't, it means you don't like boobs.
 Really.